String Functions and Operators

 Arguments

-string to concatenate.
+<string n>: a varchar string to concatenate.

 Returns

-A varchar
+A varchar value.

 Examples